JayLau123/JayLau123/README.md

 I actively contributed to the lab's research capacity by mentoring junior members and integrating computational methods into collaborative projects.

-- Master's Thesis Supervision: Yuxuan Zheng, [Investigation of the energy transfer network in upconverting nanoparticles](https://dspace.mit.edu/handle/1721.1/159106)
+- Master's Thesis Supervision: Yuxuan Zheng, MIT, [Investigation of the energy transfer network in upconverting nanoparticles](https://dspace.mit.edu/handle/1721.1/159106)

+I am open to new collaboration opportunities in computational materials(catalyst design), graph neural network.
+Feel free to reach out!

 ---